New Research into the Impact of Rescue Work on Mental and Physical Health

 -

-There are numerous Facebook groups across Australia that have been set up to support rescue pets needing transport.
+Numerous Facebook groups across Australia have been set up to support rescue pets needing transport.
 Some examples are below.
 It is also a great idea to chat to your local rescues about options in your area.

 Adoptions and Marketing